How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 • Inflammation (such as pericarditis)

-T-wave abnormalities are the most common EKG finding.
-You often see them in people with heart problems.
-These changes can signal myocardial ischemia, which means the heart muscle does not get enough oxygen.
-If you see T-wave changes, you should consider the patient’s risk factors and symptoms.
-Studies show that people aged 40–49 with T-wave abnormalities have a much higher risk of serious heart events in the next five years.
+T-wave abnormalities are among the most common EKG findings and may signal myocardial ischemia (the heart muscle not getting enough oxygen).
+If you see T-wave changes, consider the patient's risk factors and symptoms; studies show people aged 40–49 with T-wave abnormalities have a higher risk of serious cardiac events over the following five years.
+The EKG can also help diagnose inflammation such as pericarditis, where early treatment lowers the risk of recurrence.

 Alert: Always report new or unexplained EKG changes to a healthcare provider.
 Early action can prevent complications.